itspangler/Adereon/methods.md

 #### New Feature and Attribute Creation

-This section doesn't need much explanation.
+This section doesn't need much explanation, but it did take a bit of time.
 I went in and manually digitized/created attributes for the features Nate had drawn on the topo map.
 The result is below:

 ![Final continent boundaries](screenshots-and-images/figure-20.png)
 *Figure 20: Final continent boundaries*